Photo by Sundry Photography / Shutterstock

 The deal could snag you a few nights at the Ritz-Carlton Half Moon Bay, where rates are currently more than $800 a night.

-Travelers can score up to five free nights at some of Marriott’s nicest hotels with this new credit card offer.
+Travelers can score up to three free nights at some of Marriott’s nicest hotels with this new credit card offer.

 AFAR partners with CreditCards.com and may receive a commission from card issuers.
 This compensation may impact the presentation of offers or affiliate links on this site.
 AFAR does not include all financial companies or all available financial offers.
 Our coverage is independent and objective, and has not been reviewed, approved, or endorsed by any of these entities.
 Opinions expressed here are entirely those of the AFAR editorial team.